hyprwm/hyprland-wiki/pages/Useful Utilities/Hyprland-desktop-portal.md

 Both `-wlr` and `-hyprland` installed at once will also cause conflicts.
 Choose one and uninstall the other.

+Please note that `-hyprland` does not implement a file picker, for that, I recommend installing `xdg-desktop-portal-gtk`, which will not cause conflicts.

 To keep any incompatible portal installed the relvant `.portal` file can be moved out of '/usr/share/xdg-desktop-portal/portals/' to temporarily disable the portal.
 A script and the `exec-once` directive can be used to automate this process at startup: